mspnp/geode-pattern-accelerator/README.md

 ## Use With Example Inventory API

-The src folder contains a basic API that serves as an example and starting place for developers to get started with the accelerator.
+The [/src](./src) directory contains a basic API that serves as an example and starting place for developers to get started with the accelerator.
 The Inventory API is designed to work with a Cosmos DB instance with an Inventory database and Products container.
 The API contains two endpoints, GetProducts and GetProductById, which retrieve all Products and a specific Product, respectively, from the Products container.
 The endpoints themselves utilize Cosmos DB input bindings for Azure Functions and simply return the retrieved result, without any additional C# logic.
 The endpoints are accessible through `https://<BASENAME><REGION>.azurewebsites.net/api/products` and `https://<BASENAME><REGION>.azurewebsites.net/api/product/{id}`.

-Navigate to the terraform directory ([/terraform](./terraform)) and initialize the project:
+Navigate to the [/terraform](./terraform) directory and initialize the project:

 ```dotnetcli
 terraform init